DbKeeperNet/DbKeeperNet/README.md

 * Database upgrade described in a XML validated via a schema
 * You have your database upgrade fully under your control
 * Support for Asp.NET membership and role management
+* Fully compatible with MONO 4.5, .NET 2.0+